-☐ Check Oil Life Monitor.
-If engine oil and filter are changed, reset monitor.
-See "Engine Oil" in the Index.

-Inspect air cleaner filter if you are driving in dusty conditions.
+- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service.
+(See footnote \.) - Inspect air cleaner filter if you are driving in dusty conditions.
 Replace filter if necessary.

+- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).
 An Emission Control Service.
-(See footnote †.)

-☐ Rotate tires.
+(See footnote \.) - ☐ Lubricate chassis components (or every 6 months, whichever occurs first).
+(See footnote #.) - ☐ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)
+(Also see footnote ++.)

-- ☐ Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+- ☐ Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain.

+- When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-If you do not use your vehicle under any of these conditions, the fluid and filter do not require changing.
+If you do not use your vehicle under any of these conditions, change the fluid and filter at 100,000 miles (166 000 km).